danielkec/blog/_posts/2024-01-09-helidon-fatjar-thinjar.md

 * Breaks CDI beans archive descriptors

 ## ThinJar
-ThinJar is just a fancy name for good old keeping all your dependencies in accompanying /lib folder.
+ThinJar is just a fancy name for keeping all your dependencies in accompanying /lib folder.
 Very same approach as statically linked libraries in C programs.

 ![ThinJar with MANIFEST defined classpath](../assets/fatjar/thinjar-content.png)